-We continually evaluate and enhance our offering to meet the emerging needs of our advisors and their end clients.
-The enhanced service offerings enabled through SWP provide a more diverse range of back-office, front-office and client-facing investment processing and investment management capabilities.
-We completed the movement of all our clients onto SWP in 2019.
-With the movement complete, we will focus on further enhancements to SWP and recruiting new advisors.
+We continually evaluate and enhance our offering to meet the emerging needs of our advisors and their end-clients.
+The enhanced service offerings enabled through SWP provide a more diverse range of back-office, front-office and clientfacing investment processing and investment management capabilities.
+We completed the transition of advisor clients onto SWP in 2019.